-Previously in her role as CEO of Papilia, she helped nonprofits like the United Nations World Food Programme, KQED and ODC Dance raise millions of dollars, with an innovative Internet stewardship technology that helped donors understand the difference their gifts make.
+A former software entrepreneur, Natasha was previously the CEO of Papilia, where she helped nonprofits like the United Nations World Food Programme, KQED and ODC Dance raise millions of dollars, with an innovative Internet stewardship technology that helped donors understand the difference their gifts make.
 She started her career in Venezuela, where she was raised, on the Expedicion team filming adventure and nature documentaries distributed through the Discovery Channel.
 She continued her documentary work in Nepal through a Kennedy Fellowship from the Stanford Haas Center for Public Service and in Bhutan, on behalf of Naropa University.

 Ben is a regular contributor to the Stanford’s Persuasive Technology Lab, whose research and innovative applications have created insight into how technology can be designed to inspire people to take positive action and have personal impact in the world.
 He also is a founding member of the Stanford Peace Innovation Lab, which focuses on the use of technology to promote peace.
 Ben lives in Palo Alto, CA, where he is a volunteer teacher/leader with the Art of Living Foundation, instructing hundreds of college students in stress management techniques through yoga and meditation.

 Preeti Mankar Deb, Senior Director of Productions, is a documentary filmmaker who has produced and directed films on topics like the Indian education system (Mad About IIT-JEE), the city of Mumbai (I Am Bombay) and arranged marriages (An Arranged Marriage).
 She believes in the power of video to inform and connect people, and motivate them to make a difference.
 Her experience in journalism and documentary has taught her that every single person has a unique and engaging story – it just needs to be told in the right way.
 Preeti is currently working on a community video art project to further explore this theme.